immense/immybot-documentation/FAQ.md

 # Frequently Asked Questions

+## What is the differrence between the Starter and Standard plan?

+Both plans allow you to import all of your existing agents into ImmyBot if you use one of our support integrations.

+Both plans allow installing and updating of the ImmyBot agent on all of your existing computers.

+Both plans allow running maintenance on all of your computers given that the computer was imported into ImmyBot in the last 7 days.

+### Starter

+Starter does not charge maintenance per computer since it does not support ongoing maintenance for your computers.

+Once a computer has been in ImmyBot for at least 7 days, maintenance can no longer be executed against it.
+This includes all onboarding, full maintenance, and adhoc sessions.
+If you need to manage ongoing maintenance against a computer older than 7 days, then you will need to upgrade to Standard.

+### Standard

+Standard charges per maintained computer since it supports ongoing maintenance.

+#### What is a maintained computer?

+Since we allow you to import all of your agents into ImmyBot, we don't simply charge per agent.

+Instead, we only consider computers that have received ongoing maintenance.

+A computer has received ongoing maintenance if an onboarding, full maintenance, or adhoc session has been run against it after the computer has been in ImmyBot for over 7 days.

+#### Maintenance per computer

+When maintenance is performed against a computer older than 7 days, ImmyBot will check the following:

+1) Is this computer already counted towards your maintained count?

+    - If it is, then maintenance can be performed on this computer.

+2) Are we at the maximum number of maintained computers for this subscription?

+    - If it is not, then this computer will be added to your active maintained computer count, and maintenance can be performed on this computer.

+When a subscription is at the maximum maintained count, only maintenance for computers considered in the count will be allowed.
+In order to run maintenance on other computers, you can purchase more computer licenses for your subscription.

 ## Do I need a separate USB/Installer per tenant?
 No. Create a USB pointing to your own tenant (or create an “Onboarding” tenant) and don’t select the Auto-Onboard option.